LKBotond/SecureIT/readme.md

 First things First the username is hashed to retrieve the previously stored **User object**, if not found, the user is allerted.

 After getting the object, SecureIt tries to decrypt the stored **master key base**, if succesful the decrypted Key is compared with the rehashed version of the newly input password.
 If both of these stepps complete, a session is created, and the user is logged in and redirrected to the interior of the app.

+## Testing
+If you want to see how SecureIT works, there is a test folder which coontains files which will help demonstrate SecureIT's flow.
+### ABSTRACT:
+- Register a user in SecureIT's Login form.
+- Load test.html
+- Register a user on test.html
+- log in on test.html

+### Detailed:
+First things first, register a user into SecureIT by clicking on the extensions icon and filling out the login form and pressing register. this will redirrect you to SecureIT's interior popup.
+Open up test.html in the browser where SecureIT is loaded.
+Fill out the Login form then click register, this will create a temporary user object within session storage. thus making sure no junk data is goingf to fill your harddrive.
+"Log in" by filling out the form again with the registered user's credentials.
+If you open up the dev tools you should see 3 entries in extension storage/local.
+One for the registered user object, and one with the URL for test.html, where you logged in your user. after going back to the original page, SecureIT, should automatically fill in all your credentials.

 ## Encryption